uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

   - add new content to section Submit quarterly update
 - Update Final declaration section:
   - remove all references to ‘crystallisation’
-  - remove sections Calculations that produce errors and Calculations that are free from errors, which are now in section Tax calculation
+  - remove sections Calculations that produce errors and Calculations that are free from errors, which are now in section Tax calculations
   - change ’calcuationId' to 'Calculation ID' and 'finalDeclaraton' to 'Final Declaration'
   - update tax account links in section Pay or get a repayment
 - Update HMRC online services section: